Violence and Harassment in the Workplace - Family (Domestic) Violence

 Most people think of violence and harassment as a physical assault.
-However, workplace violence and harassment is a much broader problem.
+However, workplace violence and harassment are a much broader problem.
 It is any act in which a person is abused, threatened, intimidated or assaulted in their employment.
 Rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson and murder are all examples of workplace violence.

 NOTE: In this document, we use the term violence to also include bullying and harassment